endrollex/miniroll/README.md

 3. Every normal journal has two files, title and content, content's filename is a date('YmdHi', time()), title's filename has additional tags what indicates various labels.
 4. index.php is a reader to organize these journal files for browse.
-5. The markup language minicode (variant of BBCode) is designed for Blog, easy editing XHTML.
+5. The markup language minicode (variant of BBCode) is designed for Blog, easy editing HTML.
-6. If you write a third file for journal, it will be loaded by PHP requre() function.
+6. If you write a third file for journal, it will be loaded by PHP require() function.
    This feature lets a post run PHP code, thus you can do everything.

 Copyright and License: